 “The Erl-King” is a short story by Angela Carter based on an old ballad by Goethe, one of the most famous ballads ever told.
-Carter’s re-visioning doesn’t take the plot from Goethe’s ballad, but borrows some of the atmosphere, inverting the gaze, turning it into something new.
+Carter’s re-visioning doesn’t use the plot from Goethe’s ballad, but borrows some of the atmosphere.
+Carter inverts the gaze and turns it into something new.
 As you might expect from Angela Carter, her re-visioning expands notions of gender.

 Below I take a look at both, as a compare and contrast exercise.